Find out more about Cathy Toogood

 If the FCO advice on the safety of the Sharm El Sheikh resort continues to remain the same it is unlikely that you will be able to cancel your holiday and receive a refund.
 However, as mentioned above, different companies have different policies so check with yours.

 Egypt’s popular tourist resorts are currently deemed safe to travel to by the FCO and so carriers and tour operators will continue to take bookings as normal and apply normal booking conditions to those holidays and flights in case of cancellation.
+The FCO has not changed its advice around travel following the recent knife attack in a Hurghada hotel on January 8, 2016.

 We advise you contact your provider directly if you are concerned about a holiday you have booked for 2016 and beyond.